antony945/IVE_Assignment_AR/README.md

 Repository for Intelligent Virtual Environments Assignment AR.

-Executable can be found in builds/ folder.
+APK file can be found in Builds/ folder.